Contact Wild Ramp Publishing

 An intimate look at fandom through the personal lens of a Black woman heavy metal fan.
 Part memoir, part cultural critique.

-A candid, collaborative zine exploring what it means to be a fan at 35+, from joy and obsession to aging, identity, and belonging.
+A collaborative zine exploring what it means to be a fan at 35+, from joy and obsession to aging, identity, and belonging.

 Act Your Age Vol. 2: Dark